-The San Francisco Bay Area has long been a hotbed for new venture creation, and Berkeley-Haas is one of the world’s leading centers for the study and practice of entrepreneurship.
-Through academic and experiential learning, the Berkeley MBA program offers its students the training and ecosystem to launch scaleable enterprises and also teaches them how to start careers in the venture capital industry.
-Some Haas entrepreneurs have numerous opportunities to join Silicon Valley startups and launch their own.
+The San Francisco Bay Area has long been a hotbed for new venture creation, and Berkeley Haas is one of the world’s leading centers for the study and practice of entrepreneurship.
+The Berkeley MBA Program offers students the training and ecosystem to launch scaleable enterprises, start careers in the venture capital industry, and take leading roles in early-stage-startups.

 At the center of UC Berkeley startup activities is the highly ranked Berkeley Haas Entrepreneurship Program, with classes, events, and programs that help students get the most out of their time on the Berkeley campus and in Silicon Valley.

 Among its many activities are prominent startup competitions, the Berkeley Entrepreneurs Forum, Skydeck and LAUNCH: the UC Berkeley Startup Competition & Accelerator, as well as cross-campus mixers and hackathons.
 All provide opportunities to meet with venture capitalists, entrepreneurs, business leaders, alums, and other UC Berkeley graduate students.

 A number of scholarships support students interested in entrepreneurship, including the Brian L. Maxwell Fellows Program , established by Jennifer Maxwell, BS 88, (Nutrition) in honor of her late husband, PowerBar co-founder Brian Maxwell, BA 75, and offering full tuition and fees.